Powers-Brissova-Research-Group/FFIND/README.md

 It is possible that you forgot to activate the virtual environment (see step 2 above)

 **NB:** For all of this to work, you must be connected to the VUMC VPN.

+# Adding this line as a test to see if commit history saved when branch is deleted